gdsge/gdsge.github.io/source/example/rbc/rbcIrr.rst

 .. math::
     \log z_t = \rho \log z_{t-1} + \epsilon_t

-where parameter :math:`\rho \in (0,1)` is the persistence, :math:`\epsilon_t` is an I.I.D. shock that takes on one of the two values :math:`-e` or :math:`+e` with equal probabilities.
+where parameter :math:`\rho \in (0,1)` is the persistence, :math:`\epsilon_t` is an I.I.D. shock.

 Second, when accumulating capital,

 .. math::
     K_{t+1} = K_t(1-\delta) + I_t,

-the reprentative firm is subject to an irreversibility constraint
+the representative firm is subject to an irreversibility constraint

 .. math::
     I_t \geq \phi I_{ss},

 where :math:`I_{ss}` is the steady-state level of investment and parameter :math:`\phi` corresponds to the tightness of the irreversibility constraint.

-These features require us to keep track of two continuous state variable: exogenous :math:`z_t` and endogenous :math:`K_t`.
+These features require us to keep track of two continuous state variables: exogenous :math:`z_t` and endogenous :math:`K_t`.
 The toolbox is well designed to handle models with more than one continuous state variables like the present model.

-Let :math:`\mu_t` denote the Lagrange multiplier on the irreversibility constraint, the complete-markets equilibrium can be characterized by the Euler equation, the complementary-slackness condition, and the goods market clearing condition
+Let :math:`\mu_t` denote the Lagrange multiplier on the irreversibility constraint, the complete-markets equilibrium can be characterized by the Euler equation, the complementary-slackness condition, and the goods market clearing condition:

 .. math::
     &c_t^{-\sigma}-\mu_t\\